-This is a great smoothie for someone who is just starting to play around with “green drinks” – the cocoa powder makes the smoothie rich and chocolatey and will mask any element of spinach that might otherwise be detected.
+This Peppermint Patty Protein Shake is great for someone who is just starting to play around with “green drinks” – the cocoa powder makes the smoothie rich and chocolatey and will mask any element of spinach that might otherwise be detected.

 A splash of peppermint extract also hides the vegetable taste that adults and kids struggle with in their drinks.

 Personally, I prefer thick and rich smoothies.
 I like them with the consistency of a milkshake.
 Hence, the frozen banana.
 I have however, made this shake with avocados and kale.
 If you’re looking to make this drink for breakfast, those ingredients will add a boost of fiber and antioxidants.